-The Lord Mayoral Awards recognises individuals with a disability who have made an outstanding contribution to the community advocating for the rights and well-being of people with disabilities.
-They are presented as part of the annual International Day of People with Disability celebrations on 3 December 2021.
+The Lord Mayoral Awards recognise individuals with a disability who have made an outstanding contribution to the community advocating for the rights and well-being of people with disability.
+They are presented as part of the annual International Day of People with Disability celebrations on 3 December.

 You can make multiple nominations, self-nominate or nominate another person.
 Please use a separate form for each nomination.
-The person you are nominating needs to be a City of Darwin resident.
+The person you are nominating needs to live in the Darwin municipality.

 You can submit a nomination in the following ways: